pcschreiber1/Henderson_2017_Replication/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OpenSourceEconomics/ose-data-science-course-project-pcschreiber1/master?filepath=Replication_notebook.ipynb)

 To ensure the reproducibility of the project, the repository is supported by a GitHub Actions Continuos Integration (CI) workflow.
-Its current state  can be found here:
+Under CI, the `Simulation notebook` only runs a small-sample simulation for control (without storing the results), because it is too computationally expensive for the workflow.
+The full simulation is  Its current state  can be found here:

 </a>
 <a href="https://github.com/OpenSourceEconomics/ose-data-science-course-project-pcschreiber1/actions/workflows/ci.yml"